 It comes with the search tool, the ability to do remote file transfers, international character support for other languages, FTP and SFTP, public file password, file history (and recovery), the desktop application, SSL encryption, WebDAV (which allows you to move documents on a server), online collaboration between users, mobile app, no advertisements, 24/7 technical support, and multiple concurrent sessions.

 You also get 100GB to 20TB of storage for your documents, pictures, and files.

 The business plan comes with all of the features of the “Personal Premium” tier, with some major improvements.

 For one, the amount of data to start with is doubled (from 100GB to 200GB), with an upper limit of “unlimited” depending on needs.
-The business plan also supports multi-user accounts, allowing you partition your cloud data among your employees or partners.
+The business plan also supports multi-user accounts, allowing you to partition your cloud data among your employees or partners.
 This is especially valuable to a company that uses online collaboration – if everyone has an ADrive account, it’s easy in theory to work together on a communal document.